fatesadeghi/AI-Wellbeing-Project/DECISION_LOG.md

 Therefore, the same absolute value may be normal for one participant but unusual for another.

-A personalized baseline better matches the project's goal of individualized well-being monitoring.
+A personalized baseline better matches the project's goal of individualized monitoring.

 ### Alternative Considered